tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 Currently "yes addons" are:
 -> imguipdfviewer.h/cpp:	depends on -lpoppler-glib (that depends on glib-2.0 and cairo, and probably on STL as well).
 -> imguidock.h/cpp:		no dependencies.
 License: MIT. [from: https://github.com/nem0/LumixEngine/blob/master/src/editor/imgui/imgui_dock.h]
 -> imguisdf.h/cpp:		no dependencies, but needs OpenGL with Shaders.
+-> imguisoloud.h/cpp:		depends on STL.
+License:  ZLib/LibPNG (and others more liberal) Link: [http://sol.gfxile.net/soloud/index.html]

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: